brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 #### Reproduce calculations or just figures?

 You can choose between:
-1. Reproducing the full analysis, by running the code on a high-performance computing cluster.
+1. Reproducing the full set of calculations and analyses, by running the code on a high-performance computing cluster.
 You will need to adapt the scripts to use the cluster manager of your favorite supercomputer.
 This option is described in [step 1](#1.-performing-calculations) below.
-2. Downloading the precomputed results from [[figshare]], in which case you can skip directly to [step 2](#2.-plotting-results).
+2. Downloading the full precomputed dataset from [[figshare]] and running final analyses yourself; go to [step 2](#2.-final-analyses).
 This option requires a desktop with a modest amount of RAM (>16 GB), and some scripts will still take around 30 minutes to complete.
 Note that all other working and intermediate data files for this project will be saved to `SpatiotemporalMotifs.jl/data`.
+3. Re-plotting figures using a precomputed, reduced dataset; go to [step 3](#3.-replotting-all-results).
+This option can be done on a local laptop machine, or online via this CodeOcean capsule.

 #### Key dependencies